DGideas/ideasBot/README.md

  It can works on MediaWiki 1.16+ Site.

- We'll develop it as well as we can.

- For many reasons, Please always use the latest version of ideasBot.
+ For many reasons, you'd better always use the latest version of ideasBot.